Employee Benefits · Voluntary Benefits

 Design- Product Selection & Plan Design

 Based on the gap analysis, we recommend a curated voluntary menu — typically four to seven products that actually address your workforce's exposures, not a kitchen-sink catalog.
 Plan design includes coverage levels, elected benefit amounts, guaranteed-issue limits, and coordination with core benefits.
-Less is more — over-cluttered menus destroy participation.
+In short, less is more — over-cluttered menus destroy participation.

 3